-EDUC 577.
-Math in the MS/HS (3 hrs) This course presents curriculum, methods and assessment for teaching mathematics in the middle and secondary grades.

-EDUC 578.
-Science in the MS/HS (3 hrs) This course presents curriculum, methods and assessment for teaching science in the middle and secondary grades.

-EDUC 579.
-Social Studies in the MS/HS (3 hrs) This course presents curriculum, methods and assessment for teaching social studies in the middle and secondary grades.

-EDUC 580.
-Exceptional Students - Exceptional Qualities (3 hrs) This course examines an historical and philosophical overview of education for exceptional learners, including ways in which a variety of disabilities are presented in today's schools affecting access to the general curriculum.
+- EDUC 577.
+Math in the MS/HS (3 hrs) This course presents curriculum, methods and assessment for teaching mathematics in the middle and secondary grades. - EDUC 578.
+Science in the MS/HS (3 hrs) This course presents curriculum, methods and assessment for teaching science in the middle and secondary grades. - EDUC 579.
+Social Studies in the MS/HS (3 hrs) This course presents curriculum, methods and assessment for teaching social studies in the middle and secondary grades. - EDUC 580.
+Exceptional Students Exceptional Qualities (3 hrs) This course examines an historical and philosophical overview of education for exceptional learners, including ways in which a variety of disabilities are presented in today's schools affecting access to the general curriculum.
 Candidates will develop an understanding of current legislation, court cases, school-based services, placements, methods and collaborative strategies for students with exceptionalities from a special education teacher perspective.
 The EC paperwork process from referral through eligibility will be explored.
-Field experience is required.

-EDUC 581.
-Exceptional Students - Exceptional Strategies (3 hrs) This course examines current trends, instructional strategies, and development of individual education plans (IEPs) for implementation in the EC classroom.
+Field experience is required. - EDUC 581.
+Exceptional Students Exceptional Strategies (3 hrs) This course examines current trends, instructional strategies, and development of individual education plans (IEPs) for implementation in the EC classroom.
 Candidates will identify strategies for accommodations and modifications for EC students in general education.
 The EC paperwork process including the development of individual education plans (IEP), reevaluations, behavior intervention plans, functional behavioral assessments and transition plans will be explored.
 Field experience is required.
-Prerequisite: EDUC 580.

-EDUC 583.
-Art in the K-12 School (3 hrs) This course presents instructional techniques, materials and resources for teaching art in grades K through 12.
+Prerequisite: EDUC 580. - EDUC 583.
+Art in the K-12 School (3 hrs) This course presents instructional techniques, materials and resources for teaching art in grades K through 12. - EDUC 585.

-EDUC 585.
 Teaching Content in the MS/HS (3 hrs) This course deepens teacher candidates' knowledge, skills, and dispositions in instructional planning, teaching strategies, assessment, classroom management, and differentiation.
 Integrating the fine and practical arts across disciplines is emphasized.
 Instructional planning correlated with the Common Core and/or North Carolina Essential Standards is required.
 Candidates will create an instructional unit plan.
-Field experience in middle and high school classrooms is a required component of this course.

-EDUC 594.
-Teachers as Practitioners - Seminar (1 hr) This seminar accompanies the supervised practicum (student teaching).
+Field experience in middle and high school classrooms is a required component of this course. - EDUC 594.
+Teachers as Practitioners Seminar (1 hr) This seminar accompanies the supervised practicum (student teaching).
 Reflective practice, collaboration, professional readings and speakers and collegial discussion will be used to address contemporary issues in education and with regards to candidates' practices.
 Corequisite: EDUC 599 in the same semester.
-Graded pass/no credit.
+Graded pass/no credit. - EDUC 599.

-EDUC 599.
 Teachers as Practitioners (5 hrs) Supervised practicum (student teaching).
 Required for all initial licensure candidates.
 Corequisite: EDUC594.
 Graded pass/no credit.
-Passing Praxis II scores required when indicated.

-EDUC 600.
-Foundations of Literacy (3 hrs) This course explores the theoretical underpinnings and researchbased understandings of best practices in K-12 literacy instruction for all students.
+Passing Praxis II scores required when indicated. - EDUC 600.
+Foundations of Literacy (3 hrs) This course explores the theoretical underpinnings and research-based understandings of best practices in K-12 literacy instruction for all students.
 Candidates will consider a comprehensive understanding of "literacy" that includes reading, writing, listening, speaking, viewing and visually representing.
 Additionally, candidates will explore socio-cultural factors that contribute to literacy development as well as the perspectives of a variety of learners.
-Candidates will be encouraged to develop the professional dispositions of a literacy leader within the school community.
+Candidates will be encouraged to develop the professional dispositions of a literacy leader within the school community. - EDUC 602.
+Teaching Process Writing (3 hrs) This course examines process-writing models and stages for encouraging writers to select, draft, revise, share, edit and publish text for topics within a variety of genres.